Anxiety and Suicide

 What forms can anxiety disorders take?

-- Fear and avoidance of social interactions
+- A fear of social interactions and avoiding them;

 What are the effects of anxiety disorders?